shtaxxx/commandline_settings/README.md

 Setup ssh public key authorization and ssh-agent
 ----------------------------------------

-ssh is a fundamental command to to access to linux/BSD servers in our labs.
+ssh is a fundamental command to to access to linux/BSD servers.

-Especially, to access them outside NAIST, ssh public key authorization is essential.

 Additionally, by using ssh-agent, you can skip an input of your password for every authorization, so that you are automatically authorized.